 The idea for Audience Lock originally came from media owners themselves, who wanted to protect their revenues by preventing first-party user data from being upsold to third parties, who might in turn expose the audience segment to cheaper advertising deals.

 The integration of SpotX’s Audience Lock with Yospace’s SSAI means that media owners deploying SSAI streams can benefit from the monetisation afforded by ad tracking beacons, safe in the knowledge that, regardless of territory, the strict data privacy requirements under which they need to operate are being met, and broadcasters can be sure that their first-party data remains secure.
-This should also spin off into an increasing confidence among the broadcasters’ viewers that their User Privacy agreements are being honoured in every sense.
+This should also spin off into increasing confidence among the broadcasters’ viewers that their user privacy agreements are being honoured in every sense.

 This article was written by Dave Springall, Founder & CTO, Yospace.